Predicting Forest Cover Type¶

 print("Number of features after feature engineering",X_train.shape[1])

-Number of initial features 50 Number of features after feature engineering 58
+Number of features after feature engineering 58

 all_data = pd.concat([X_train, X_val], ignore_index=True)